intel-iot-devkit/how-to-code-samples/smart-stove-top/cpp/README.md

 ![](./../../images/js/smart-stove-dfrobot.jpg)

-You need to have a LCD Keypad Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.
+You need to have a LCD Keypad Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.

 1. Plug one end of a DFRobot\* cable into the Analog Temperature Sensor, and connect the other end to the A1 port on the LCD Keypad Shield.